mattm477/Cybersecurity-Projects/README.md

 <img src="assets/topology5.png" width="550">

 After which I configured the cloud to accept a modem to ethernet6 connection using DSL.
-Same as the router, I turned on the port status and the connection was made.
+Same as the router, I turned on the port status and the connection was madOverall, this simulates the sensor network topology that would support our solution.

-Overall, this simulates the sensor network topology that would support our solution.
+This is the basic skeleton for our sensor network topology.